๐Ÿง—โ€โ™€๏ธSemiconductor Physics

 Why This Matters

-Energy band diagrams are the foundation for understanding why materials conduct electricity differently—and more importantly, how we engineer semiconductors to build every electronic device you use.
+Energy band diagrams are the foundation for understanding why materials conduct electricity differently and how we engineer semiconductors to build electronic devices.
 When you're tested on semiconductor physics, you're really being asked to explain the relationship between band structure, charge carriers, and device behavior.
 Questions will probe whether you understand how doping shifts the Fermi level, why junctions create built-in electric fields, and what happens to band diagrams under bias conditions.

 Band Gap Classification: What Determines Conductivity

-The band gap—the energy separation between the valence and conduction bands—determines whether a material is an insulator, semiconductor, or conductor.
+The band gap is the energy separation between the top of the valence band (EVE_V) and the bottom of the conduction band (ECE_C).
+It determines whether a material is an insulator, semiconductor, or conductor.
 This single parameter controls whether electrons can be thermally excited into conducting states.

 Insulators